gabz135/Solar_System_Simulation/README.md

 - `constants.py` - gravitational constant `G` and the Sun's mass
 - `simulation_data.json` - planetary data and timestep
 - `simulation.py` - x and y limits used by the animation

-## Course Context

-This project was developed as part of the University of Edinburgh's Computer Simulation course.